Vinifera-Developers/Vinifera/docs/Miscellanous.md

 - Vinifera hardcodes the shroud and fog graphics to circumvent cheating in multiplayer games.
 - Vinifera redirects saved screenshots using the keyboard command to a new sub-directory in the games folders, `Screenshots`.
+- Harvesters are now considered when executing the "Guard" command.
+They have a special case when assigned with the Guard mission that tells them to find the nearest Tiberium patch and begin harvesting.

 ## MCV Auto-deploy